Simple Macrobiotic Meals: Oat Millet Porridge, Miso Soup, Brown Rice & Peanuts Recipes

-A Day of Simple Vegan Macrobiotic Meals
+A Day of Simple Macrobiotic Meals

-Here is a recent day of simple vegan macrobiotic meals.
+Here is a recent day of simple macrobiotic meals.
 People have told me that they, or someone they knew, have tried a macrobiotic diet in the past, and either found it 'too bland' or 'too difficult to maintain.'
 In this post, I thought I'd share a recent day of macrobiotic meals that came together rather spontaneously, yet really pushed my happy buttons.
 Simple meals with fewer ingredients are usually my favorite.
-I feel soooo balanced when I eat a day of meals, similar what I share, below.
+I feel soooo balanced when I eat a day of meals, similar to what I share, below.

-While I do agree, some of the earlier macrobiotic books may have appeared to be very elaborate, with many ingredients or condiments more commonly used in traditional Japanese cooking, thankfully, several of those ingredients ~ gomashio, umeboshi plums or umeboshi vinegar, miso, tamari, seaweed, and even good quality, traditionally grown and harvested Lungberg brown rice ~ were brought to the West, thanks in large part to Aveline and Michio Kushi and the macrobiotic movement.
+While I do agree, some of the earlier macrobiotic books may have appeared to be very elaborate, with many ingredients or condiments more commonly used in traditional Japanese cooking, several of those ingredients ~ gomashio, umeboshi plums or umeboshi vinegar, miso, tamari, seaweed, and even good quality, traditionally grown and harvested Lungberg brown rice ~ were brought to the West, thanks in large part to Aveline and Michio Kushi and the macrobiotic movement.
 These condiments make cooking healthy tasty foods easy!

 And yes, spices were minimized because over consumption of spicy spices can either burn out your yin fluids, or lead to imbalanced cravings and symptoms.
 It's all about knowing which spices to use, and when, such as for improving digestion.
 All that aside, this post is to show that a macrobiotic diet can be as varied ~ and simple ~ as any other plant-based or omnivorous diet, depending upon one's needs, and motivation.